japhba/japhba.github.io/content/post/learning/index.md

 that is that it shouldn't matter whether we update an $f$ incrementally, or would have digested all available evidence upfront.
 Note that probabilistic models such as Gaussian processes that have no notion of training time naturally fulfill this consistency requirement.
 On the other hand, any $\mathcal{T}$ that would not fulfill this can be said to have **overfitted**.

-Finn17 discuss the notion of transfer learning in the context of $\theta$-parametrized models, such as neural networks.
+Finn17 discusses the notion of transfer learning in the context of $\theta$-parametrized models, such as neural networks.
 In their view, a good transfer learner corresponds to finding a good "outlook-spot" $\theta^{\ast}$ from which new information, even be it somewhat unexpected, can be gracefully incorporated.
 This typically requires only a small change in $\theta$.

 <figure>
 <img src="MAML_finn17_transfer_learning.png" style="width:50.0%" />